Learn

 Are moles cancerous?
 How to tell if your moles may be cancer

-Most of our patients think of coloured and/or raised spots on their skin as moles —this means that yes, some “moles” actually are skin cancers.
+Most of our patients think of coloured and/or raised spots on their skin as moles – this means that yes, some “moles” actually are skin cancers.

 A skin cancer doctor or a dermatologist thinks of moles and skin cancers as two separate things: a mole isn’t a skin cancer, and a skin cancer isn’t a mole.
 The difference between moles and skin cancers isn’t always obvious.
-Sometimes an early skin cancer looks like a mole, and sometimes an odd-looking mole looks like skin cancer.
+Sometimes, an early skin cancer looks like a mole, and sometimes, an odd-looking mole looks like skin cancer.
+But when people ask if their moles might be cancerous (a very common question) they aren’t using this strict interpretation.

 For the purposes of this page, we consider a mole to be a spot or lump on the surface of the skin, because this is the way our patients tend to think.